-While not great in terms of assortment, service, or fruit prices, the supermarket is still your best bet.
+While not great in terms of assortment, service, or fruit prices, the supermarket is one of your better available choices.

 Kiwi is very similar to Rema, and in some cases cheapest supermarket in Norway.

-A Norwegian cooperative, Coop is a nice supermarket, similar to Kiwi and Rema 1000 but slightly shinier and nicer.
+A Norwegian cooperative, Coop is a nice supermarket, similar to Kiwi and Rema 1000 but slightly shinier and more expensive.

 One of the better things about Coop is their own ECO brand called Änglamark that sells a wide range of ecological but affordable products ranging from yoghurt to chips and laundry soap.